Netherlands Photo Museum: History

 The Netherlands Photo Museum was an amalgamation of several related institutions.
 In the late 1990s, the Prins Bernhard Fund was given the task of managing the significant endowment of Hein Wertheimer, a wealthy Dutch lawyer and keen photographer.
 The original advice was to share the funds over several existing institutions.
 However, the members of the Bernhard Fund decided otherwise: the funds should be dedicated to a new centre that would fuse the Nederlands Foto Archief and the Nederlands Foto Instituut.
 The first recommendation was to host this in Amsterdam.
 However, within three years a proposal had been submitted to the government to host it in Rotterdam (with the additional participation of the Nederlands Fotorestauratie-atelier (the Dutch workshop for photography conservation)) By 2003, the new museum had opened.

-2025 Firing of director

-In 2025, the director of the museum, Birgit Donker, was fired by the supervisory board.
-She was accused of 'repeatedly holding back information or presenting information incorrectly', as well as interfering in a process related to an internal investigation.